 What you’ll be getting are products that you can trust.
 They’re certified organic, are made by companies who specialize in feminine hygiene products, and companies who don’t make outrageous claims.

-We don’t recommend this brand of pads.
-However, if you must, you can find Cherish Sanitary Napkins over on Amazon:
+We don’t recommend this brand.
+However, if you must, you can find them over on Amazon.
+Shop for them right here:

 What about Reusable Cloth Pads?